nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.web.ui.numberFormatting.enabled`

-The org.nuxeo.web.ui.numberFormatting.enabled property toggles number formatting in the Nuxeo Web UI, which determines if numbers should be formatted or not.
-If enabled numbers are formatted, if not they remain as unformatted numbers.
+The org.nuxeo.web.ui.numberFormatting.enabled property toggles number formatting in the Nuxeo Web UI, determining whether numbers should be formatted or left unformatted.
+When enabled, numbers are formatted; when disabled, they remain unformatted.

 **Default Value**